microsoft/promptflow/README.md

 If you want to get started in your local environment, first install the packages:

-Ensure you have a python environment.
+Ensure you have a python environment, `python>=3.9` is recommended.

 ```sh
 pip install promptflow promptflow-tools